casper-network/docs/source/docs/casper/users/ledger-setup.md

 <img src={useBaseUrl("/image/tutorials/ledger/flow/view-account-button.png")} alt="6-view-account-button" width="800" />

 4. You are presented with a page displaying details about your account.
+Check your account's main purse balance in the **Liquid** row under **Total Balance**.

 <img src={useBaseUrl("/image/tutorials/ledger/flow/account-details.png")} alt="4-account-details" width="800" />

-5. You can check your account's main purse balance in the **Liquid** row under **Total Balance**.

 ### Receiving tokens {#receive-tokens}

 To receive tokens, you need to provide the sender with your account's public key.
 To find it, follow these steps:

-1. Open the account details page as described [here](#view-account-details).
-2. Copy the public key in the **Public Key** row.
+1. Open the account details page as described [here](#view-account-details) and copy the public key in the **Public Key** row.
-3. Alternatively, click on the drop-down menu on your account address.
+2. Alternatively, click on the drop-down menu on your account address.

 <img src={useBaseUrl("/image/tutorials/ledger/flow/view-account.png")} alt="View account" width="800" />

-4. Click on the **Copy Public Key** button.
+3. Click on the **Copy Public Key** button and share it with the sender.

 <img src={useBaseUrl("/image/tutorials/ledger/flow/copy-public-key.png")} alt="Copy public key" width="800" />

-5. Share the public key with the sender.

 ### Sending tokens {#send-tokens}